Cyberlorians/Articles/MDI-Hardened.md

 For my most part STIGs capture the audit settings but MDI does call out a bit more, [here](https://docs.microsoft.com/en-us/defender-for-identity/configure-windows-event-collection).
 My advise is Do NOT edit default GPOs, whether that be Default Domain Controllers of the Default Domain.
 For each OS flavor you should be following its own hardened baseline, same holds true for a Domain Controller - use dedicated GPOs.
 The "Configure Windows Event Collection", site is a bit misleading so I broke it down for you.
 When you go to edit, DO NOT forget to edit each for success and failures.

 Domain Controllers - Use STIG baseline and follow [doc](https://docs.microsoft.com/en-us/defender-for-identity/configure-windows-event-collection#configure-audit-policies).
+1. On Domain Controllers ONLY - Configure your hardened baseline GPO for EventID 8004

 ADFS - Use STIG baseline, ADFS [auditing](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/troubleshooting/ad-fs-tshoot-logging) and follow [ADFS events](https://docs.microsoft.com/en-us/defender-for-identity/configure-windows-event-collection#for-active-directory-federation-services-ad-fs-events).